 A potable supply of water must be provided in all food premises as required by European Communities (Hygiene of Foodstuffs) Regulations 2006.
-A potable water supply means a water supply that is suitable for drinking purposes or for use in connection with food or food equipment.
+A potable water supply means a water supply that is suitable for drinking purposes or for use in connection with food or food equipment, regardless of whether it is supplied from a Public Supply, Group Scheme or Private well source.
 The suitability of a water supply for this purpose is set out in the standards required by Council Directive 98/83/EC on the quality of water intended for human consumption.

 It is the responsibility of the food business/childcare operator to ensure that food prepared and/ or served in their premises does not put the health of the public at risk.
 Whilst the precautions below outline some of the ways that this can be avoided ultimately food business operators need to assess the risk in their own food premises and in so doing may need to decide to reduce or cease trading for the duration of the disruption to the water supply.

-HSE Environmental Health Officers will continue to work with the food business and childcare operators in affected areas in this regard.
+HSE Environmental Health Officers will work with and provide advice to food business and childcare operators in any affected areas in this regard.

 Precautions for those operating food businesses